 Research Projects

-Conception and establishment of a circular logistics system within the project WIRreFa
+Design and establishment of a circular logistics system within the WIRreFa project

-The joint project WIR-V1.1 of the “WIR! recyceln Fasern” project deals with the collection and sorting of recyclable materials containing fibers in the “Elbtal Sachsen” region.
+The joint project WIR-V1.1 of the "WIR! recycle fibers" project deals with the collection and sorting of fiber-containing recyclable materials in the "Elbe Valley Saxony" region.
 The network is made up of scientific institutions and companies from the waste disposal industry.
 The aim is to design a logistical and digitally supported collection system to enable the return and recycling of these fiber composites.
 The project integrates both ecological and economic parameters in order to promote national climate targets while ensuring economic viability and establishing new business areas in the waste management industry.
-The Chair of Business Administration, in particular Logistics, will conduct research into algorithmic solutions for route planning and develop concepts for profit-maximizing cooperation between the practice partners.
+The Chair of Business Administration, in particular Logistics, will research algorithmic solutions for route planning and develop concepts for profit-maximizing cooperation between the practice partners.

 Contact person: Prof. Dr. Lasch

-Efficient, safe technologies for Industry 4.0 in electronics manufacturing
+Efficient, safe technologies for Industry 4.0 in electronics production

-The project aims to optimize and accelerate the processes of the entire supply and value chain within the European semiconductor industry with the help of digitization.
-The "Integrated Development 4.0" (iDev40) project is positioned as an "Innovation Action" and deals with a holistic system approach that focuses on the three pillars of digital production, digital knowledge, and digital development.
-As part of the ENIAC project, the TU Dresden is involved with the chair of technical information systems and technical logistics, and the chair of business management, esp. logistics.
-The project is funded with grants from the ECSEL Joint Undertaking under grant number 783163.
-This joint undertaking may be financed amongst others by Austria, Germany, Belgium, Italy, Spain, and Romania.
-The German funding is provided by the Federal Ministry of Education and Research and the Free State of Saxony under grant number 16ESE0279S.
+The aim of the project is to optimize and accelerate the processes of the entire supply and value chain within the European semiconductor industry with the help of digitalization.
+The "Integrated Development 4.0" (iDev40) project is positioned as an "Innovation Action" and deals with a holistic system approach that focuses on the three pillars of digital production, digital knowledge and digital development.
+As part of the ENIAC project, TU Dresden is participating with the Chairs of Technical Information Systems, Technical Logistics and the Chair of Material Handling, in particular Logistics.
+The project is funded by the ECSEL Joint Undertaking under grant number 783163.
+This Joint Undertaking is funded by Austria, Germany, Belgium, Italy, Spain and Romania, among others.
+The German funding is provided by the Federal Ministry of Education and Research and the Free State of Saxony under the funding code 16ESE0279S.

 Contact person: Prof. Dr. Lasch